Compliance & Standards

 • Exception and anomaly register for components that could not be fully normalised

 Why it matters: CM-8 requires both the inventory and evidence that it is maintained.
-Struktive's audit trail and exception log provide the 'how it was produced' documentation that assessors require.
+Struktive's audit trail, exception log, and baseline Change Report provide the 'how it was produced' and 'how it has changed' documentation that NIST assessors require.

 PCI DSS 12.5.1